 There is a growing awareness in Ireland of the need for high calibre professionals to provide young children with the best possible care and education.
-Graduates may pursue leadership roles in both the private and public sector where high quality childcare provision is required.
+Graduates may pursue leadership roles in both the private and public sector where high quality early years provision is required.
 As specialists in Early Childhood Care and Education, graduates of this programme may find employment as managers, directors, coordinators or facilitators in a wide range of early years settings.
 The first cohort of BA ECCE students graduated in October 2007 and they have since taken up employment in such areas as managerial roles in early childhood settings, family centres as well as policy development roles and research roles within various Government bodies.
 Following the Irish Government’s introduction of the provision of a free year of pre-school education, job opportunities for graduates of this course are expected to continue to increase.
 With experience, graduates of the programme also meet the eligibility criteria to work as pre-school inspectors and early years inspectors in Ireland.

 Undergraduate Entrance Scholarships